kallaway/100-days-of-code/log.md

 **Thoughts**: So much to learn still but it's great and I'm not alone.

 **Link to work**: https://github.com/joshcode16/react-boilerplate.git cloned this and used during Meetup

+##Day 40: Feb.
+6, 2017

+**Today's Progress**: Scrapped using Bootstrap on portfolio and switched to Materialize instead.
+Wanted to try something different and came highly recommended by Coding Dojo buddies.

+**Thoughts**: While someday I would like to learn to do all of the CSS and so forth by hand, it definitely speeds up development of a portfolio page to use tools such as Materialize.
+I can customize it to be my own.

+**Link to work**: Here is the Materialize info http://materializecss.com/getting-started.html